 Keystone’s Youth Express program offers young people training to make their first job more meaningful and to help build their skills for their future jobs.

 Urban Apprentice Training is Youth Express’ signature training.
 The goal is to offer young people interactive and hands-on learning opportunities related to business, entrepreneurship and basic/advanced work skills.
 The multi-session curriculum consists of mini-lessons, group challenges and off-site field studies to reinforce concepts.
 Urban Apprentice helps youth develop work readiness skills and an entrepreneurial spirit in a fun, engaging and team-building format.

 The Next Step Training is a career development curriculum designed for youth as they are completing their apprenticeship.
 The training focuses on strengthening their ability to successfully compete for new employment or other leadership opportunities.
 During this training, young people reflect on what they have learned in their first job, imagine next steps in their educational and vocational development and identify and pursue their next opportunity.

-Yeng has developed his mechanic talent and management skills at Express Bike
+Ying has broadened his skills at Express Bike Shop

 Support Youth Employment Opportunities

 you can Make a first job experience meaningful for neighborhood teens